 There are many types of benign esophageal tumors; many are found incidentally, remain asymptomatic, and warrant only observation.
 Some can cause swallowing symptoms and rarely ulceration or bleeding.

-Generally, treatment is recommended when patients become symptomatic.
+Generally, treatment is recommended when benign tumors continue to enlarge or patients become symptomatic.

 Leiomyoma, the most common benign esophageal tumor, may be multiple and can become large.
 Depending on its size and location, the tumor can be excised or enucleated.
 Minimally invasive approaches such as endoscopic submucosal dissection and video-assisted thoracoscopic surgery Thoracoscopy and Video-Assisted Thoracoscopic Surgery Thoracoscopy is a procedure in which an endoscope is introduced to visualize the pleural space.
 Thoracoscopy can be used for visualization (pleuroscopy) or for surgical procedures.
 Surgical... read more (VATS) have increasingly replaced open thoracotomy in many cases, thus reducing operative morbidity.
 With treatment, this tumor usually has an excellent prognosis.